In this hundred and forty-seventh archive story by Kristian Bertel, we are visiting a slum in the Wadala area of Mumbai, India.

 Impressions of India

 The impressions of these trips, published in galleries on this website, are an exciting document on the urban discourse of the turn of these cities, on the hotly debated social issue and the political attempts to solve it.
-With the title 'Slums in India' the photographer takes up a term in this archive story that hopefully is to become synonymous with the slums of modern cities in the world and the viewers of his photographs gets an in-depth look at the distinctly different ways that India govern their cities and how this impacts their residents.
+An overcrowded urban street or district inhabited by very poor people.
+With the title 'Slums in India' the photographer takes up a term in this archive story that hopefully is to become synonymous with the slums of modern cities in the world and the viewers of his photographs gets an in-depth look at the distinctly different ways that India govern their cities and how this impacts their residents and the India slums population.

-In his many photographs, the photographer also explores how India is governing their cities and how their different styles of governance produce inequality and exclusion.
-Drawing upon historical-comparative analyses and extensive fieldwork in Mumbai, the photographer investigates the ways that Indian cities manage land acquisition, slum clearance, and air pollution.
+In his many photographs, the Photographer is asking why do slums exist and he also explores how India is governing their cities and how their different styles of governance produce inequality and exclusion.
+Drawing upon historical-comparative analyses and extensive fieldwork in Mumbai, the photographer investigates the ways that Indian cities manage land acquisition, disadvantages of slums, slum clearance and air pollution.
 In India, urban governance centers on associational politics, encompassing contingent alliances formed among state actors, the private sector and civil society groups.
 The photographer traces the origins of territorial and associational forms of governance to precolonial India.
 He then shows how these forms have evolved to shape urban growth and residents' struggles today.
-As the number of urban residents in India reaches beyond a billion, governing the Urban in India makes clear that the development of cities in these two nations will have profound consequences well beyond their borders.
+As the number of urban residents in India reaches beyond a billion, governing the urban in India makes clear that the development of cities in these two nations will have profound consequences well beyond their borders.

 Why do slums exist in India?

-In India, the causes of urban poverty can be linked to the lack of infrastructure in rural areas, forcing inhabitants of these regions to seek out work in India's mega-cities.
+In India, the causes of urban poverty can be linked to the lack of infrastructure in rural areas, forcing inhabitants of these regions to seek out work in India's mega-cities to the poverty slums.
 However, as more and more people make this migration, the space left to accommodate them becomes less and less.
 Urbanization is rapidly overtaking India, the two most populous countries in the world.
-One-sixth of humanity now lives in an Indian city.
+1/6 of humanity now lives in an Indian city.
 This transformation has unleashed enormous pressures on land use, housing and the environment.
 Despite the stakes, the workings of urban governance in India remain obscure and poorly understood.

 Largest slums in India: